 What if my vaginal yeast infection doesn’t respond to treatment?

-The majority of vaginal yeast infections—up to 90%, in fact—are caused by a type of Candida called Candida albicans (C. albicans), but there are other strains that can overgrow in the same way.
-These include Candida glabrata (C. glabrata), which is responsible for around 5% of cases, plus C. tropicalis, C. parapsilosis, and C. krusei, among others.
+Most yeast infections — up to 90% — are caused by Candida albicans (C. albicans), but other strains can overgrow in the same way.
+These include Candida glabrata (C. glabrata), responsible for around 5% of cases, plus C. tropicalis, C. parapsilosis, and C. krusei, among others.

-You may also experience recurrent yeast infections, which is usually defined as three or more episodes of symptomatic vaginal yeast infections in <1 year.
-This affects <5% of women, but can be substantially disruptive to quality of life — if you are experiencing recurrent yeast infections, know that you are not alone!
+You may also experience recurrent yeast infections, which are usually defined as three or more episodes of symptomatic vaginal yeast infections within a year.
+This affects <5% of women, but can be substantially disruptive to quality of life — if you are experiencing recurrent yeast infections, know that you are not alone.

 Treating different strains of Candida

-When a yeast infection is caused by a yeast other than C. albicans, it’s clinically labeled as a “complicated infection”.
-This means that your doctor may suggest different types of treatment, including a longer or higher-strength dose of medication, or that you should take different medicines together.
+When a yeast infection is caused by a fungus other than C. albicans, it is considered a "complicated yeast infection".
+In this case, your doctor may recommend different types of treatment, such as a longer or higher-strength dose of medication, or a combination of different medicines.

-For example, first-line antifungal treatment for C. albicans infections is not as effective on other strains, while certain antifungal treatments may not always be effective on an infection caused by C. glabrata, and your doctor might recommend boric acid instead.
-The vaginal cream terconazole is recommended for infections caused by yeasts other than C. albicans and C glabrata.
+For instance, the initial antifungal treatment for C. albicans infections might not be as effective for other strains, while certain antifungal treatments may not work well for infections caused by C. glabrata.
+In such cases, your doctor might suggest using boric acid instead.
+Additionally, the vaginal cream terconazole is typically recommended for infections caused by yeasts other than C. albicans and C. glabrata.

 Taking treatment for the wrong yeast might also explain why your vaginal infection just keeps coming back.
 It’s always best to check in with your doctor if your yeast infection isn’t responding to treatment.
-It may be the case that your symptoms are being caused by something else, such as cytolytic vaginosis (CV)—when “good” bacteria overgrow—which can also be itchy and cause vaginal discharge.
+It may be the case that your symptoms are being caused by something else, such as cytolytic vaginosis (CV)— when healthy bacteria overgrow — which can also be itchy and cause vaginal discharge.

 Antibiotics

-Antibiotics are the most frequent and predictable cause of a yeast infection.
-Various studies have shown that yeast infections are more common in those who are taking antibiotics, but exact numbers differ depending on the size and location of the study.
+Antibiotics are the most frequent and predictable cause of yeast infections.
+Various studies have shown that yeast infections are more common in those taking antibiotics, but exact numbers differ depending on the size and location of the study.

-Despite there being a clear association between antibiotics and Candida overgrowth, the reason why is still TBD by further scientific research (yet another question we hope Evvy can help answer!)
-It’s important to note that all classes of antibiotics—not only antibiotics for vaginal issues—can increase risk.
+Despite a clear association between antibiotics and Candida overgrowth, the reason why is still TBD by further scientific research (yet another question we hope Evvy can help answer!)
+It’s important to note that all classes of antibiotics — not only antibiotics for vaginal issues — can increase risk.

-People who have some Candida present—at a healthy level—prior to taking antibiotics are at a higher risk of a post-antibiotic yeast infection as well.
-An Evvy Test can inform you regarding the presence and amount of Candida in your vaginal microbiome.
+People who have some Candida present — at a healthy level — before taking antibiotics are at a higher risk of a post-antibiotic yeast infection as well.

 Estrogen levels